Graham Ross (musician)

 Graham Ross (born 29 April 1985) is a British conductor and composer.
+Since 2010 he has been the director of Choir of Clare College, Cambridge.

-Early life and studies
+Early life and education

-Ross was born in Surrey and began his training as a treble, pianist, organist and violinist.
+Ross began his training as a treble, pianist, organist and violinist.
 He read music at Clare College, Cambridge, studying composition with Giles Swayne, and conducting at London's Royal College of Music, studying with Peter Stark and Robin O'Neill.
 In 2004, whilst at Cambridge, he co-founded The Dmitri Ensemble, a performing group based around a string ensemble, of which he is Principal Conductor.
+Ross held a conducting scholarship with the London Symphony Chorus from 2008 to 2009.

+Conductor

+From 2008 to 2010 Ross was Musical Director of Concordia Chamber Choir and Kingston Choral Society.
 In 2010, he made his BBC Proms debut, with opera work taking him to Jerusalem, Aldeburgh, and Musique-Cordiale, Provence.
-Ross held a conducting scholarship with the London Symphony Chorus from 2008 to 2009, and was Musical Director of Concordia Chamber Choir and Kingston Choral Society from 2008 to 2010.
-In 2010, he was appointed Fellow and Director of Music at Clare College, Cambridge.

-Conductor
+Since 2013 he has been principal conductor at the Musique-Cordiale International Festival in the Pays de Fayence, France each August and at its UK concerts in Kent each autumn.

+Ross has been Assistant Conductor and Chorus Master for Sir Roger Norrington, Diego Masson, Edward Gardner, Sir Mark Elder, Ivor Bolton, Richard Tognetti, Lars Ulrik Mortensen, Vladimir Jurowski and Sir Colin Davis.

+Choir of Clare College, Cambridge

-Since 2010, Ross has directed the Choir of Clare College, Cambridge, with whom he has toured across Europe, the United States of America, Asia and Australia, including performances at Washington's Library of Congress and Sydney Opera House.
-He has conducted Aalborg Symphony Orchestra, Aurora Orchestra, Australian Chamber Orchestra, Orchestra of the Age of Enlightenment, London Mozart Players and Southbank Sinfonia and worked with soloists Raphael Wallfisch, Richard Tognetti, Jennifer Pike, Laura van der Heijden and Guy Johnston.
+Since 2010 he has directed the Choir of Clare College, Cambridge, with whom he has toured across Europe, the United States of America, Asia and Australia, including performances at Washington's Library of Congress and Sydney Opera House.
+In the role he has established the Clare College Masterclass Series, Friends of Clare Music scheme and the Clare Choir Alumni Association.
+In 2016 he appointed the college's first female organ scholar.